Joey King & Her Kissing Booth Are Coming Back To Netflix So Soon

-Joey King may single-handedly save summer 2020 with the return of fan favorite The Kissing Booth.
-The 2018 movie, which charmed over viewers with its modern take on unrequited high school love, has been teasing a sequel for the past two years, and now we finally know when to expect more kissing and more booths: July 24.
+Joey King may single-handedly save summer 2020 with the return of fan favourite The Kissing Booth.
+The 2018 movie, which charmed over viewers with its modern take on unrequited high school love, has been teasing a sequel for the past two years, and now we finally know when to expect more kissing and more booths: 24th July.

 King — who in the interim was nominated for an Emmy for her performance as Gypsy Rose on Hulu's The Act —announced the official release date herself during a special live event with Netflix.
 She was joined by her onscreen best friend (and friend in real life) Joel King as well as new cast members, Maisie Richardson-Sellers and Taylor Zakhar Perez.
 They spent most of the time sharing stories about their time on set, including one that involved Richardson-Sellers and King getting food poisoning at the same time.
 That's certainly one way to bond quickly!
 "They've become two of my best friends in the whole world," King professed.